-Abduction is the equivalent of death for the Lustrous — that is if we’re flexible enough to interpret death to broadly mean permanent separation.
+Abduction is the equivalent of death for the Lustrous — if we’re flexible enough to interpret death to mean permanent separation, broadly speaking.
 Despite being different from humans in many ways, their similarities to humans in all the important ones (especially where the experience of loss is concerned) still allow the Lustrous to resonate with audiences in relatable facets.
 Ventricosus explains to Phos what death means to her, stating that death is what gives life meaning.
 The significance of losing someone we hold dear, whether it be ourselves or others, is great enough for death be a special event for us in the sea of change that is our lives.
 The suffering that could arise from death can have an dramatic effect on a person’s future beliefs and behaviors, as was the case with Phos.

 (3) Conflicts Engaged In: Phos